 - Custom label: This label will help you target ads within your page feed and adjust your bid per label.
 Enter one or more labels per row separated with a semicolon (;).
 For example, you can create custom labels for popular hotels based on their star rating.
 Each 4-star rated hotel can be labeled “FOUR_STAR”; “POPULAR_DESTINATION”; and so on.

-I have never seen anyone use more than these two columns but that is an option.
+I have never seen anyone use more than these two columns but that is just one option.
 We grab a copy of our shopping feed and use the product type or google product category as our custom label.
-Make the column header title is correct and then follow the steps below to upload in your Google ad account.
+Make sure the column header title is correct and then follow the steps below to upload in your Google ad account.